 - Thermo Fisher Scientific in its $2.1 billion acquisition of Dionex

 - Novartis AG in its acquisition of a majority stake in Alcon from Nestlé, and of Alcon’s public minority shares, in a transaction valued at $49.7 billion

 Ed has also represented issuers in connection with many securities offerings and other capital raising transactions, totaling over $70 billion.

 Ed received a B.S. from Cornell University and a J.D. cum laude from Harvard Law School.

-In each of 2015-2018, Ed has been named a “Rising Star” by Expert Guides in the Corporate / M&A category.
+Ed has been named a “Rising Star” by Expert Guides in the Corporate / M&A category.
 IFLR1000 has recognized Ed as a leading lawyer and as “highly regarded” within the M&A practice.
 Recently, Ed was one of only six mergers and acquisitions lawyers recognized by Law360 as Rising Stars under 40.
-Ed is a frequent speaker on M&A and shareholder activism, including co chairing PLI’s Shareholder Activism conference in 2018.
+Ed is a frequent speaker on M&A and shareholder activism, including co-chairing PLI’s Shareholder Activism conference in each of 2018 and 2019.

 - Cross Border M&A - 2019 Checklist for Successful Acquisitions in the United States,